therealsphinx/support.balsamiq.com/content/desktop/classroom.md

 ## Installing the Software

-To install Balsamiq Mockups 3 for Desktop, just visit [https://balsamiq.com/download](https://balsamiq.com/download) from a PC or Mac, download and install the application.
+To install Balsamiq Mockups 3 for Desktop, just visit [our download page](https://balsamiq.com/download) from a PC or Mac, download and install the application.

 Your students are welcome to download it and install it on their own laptops and computers as well.

+If you'd like to install and register the application in several lab machines, we have some instructions [here](/desktop/commandline/).

 ## Using the Class License Key